sgjohnson455/Hackillinois-2025-Golden-Decisions/README.md

 <sup> Easy Page View Link <a href="https://95jkkh64-4321.use.devtunnels.ms/" target="_blank">here</a>.
 Read below to run locally. </sup>

 ## 🚀 About
-This Git Repository is a showcase of the minigame [].
+This Git Repository is a showcase of the minigame, _Golden Decisions_.

 Languages:
 - HTML, CSS, JavaScript <br>